 Hawaiian vibes coming your way!
 This pineapple salsa brings tropical island feels with every bite.

-You can even get a little fancy and fun and serve it out of a pineapple.
-Instructions for how to hollow out a pineapple are included in the recipe below.
+You can get a little fancy and serve this salsa out of a pineapple.
+Perfect if you’re enjoying it with others so everyone can dip.
+You can even heat up the pineapple and salsa.
+Instructions for how to hollow out a pineapple and heat it (optional) are included in the recipe below.

 What to serve with pineapple salsa?

 You can make your own or buy cooked coconut shrimp frozen, ready to be baked.
 The toasted coconut flavor pairs really nicely with the sweet and tangy flavors of the pineapple salsa.